ibexa/documentation-developer/docs/api/field_type_search.md

 ### `getIndexDefinition()`

 To be able to query data properly an indexable Field Type also is required to return search specification.
-You must return an array of `eZ\Publish\SPI\Persistence\Content\Search\FieldType` instances from this method, which could look like:
+You must return an associative array of `eZ\Publish\SPI\Persistence\Content\Search\FieldType` instances from this method, which could look like:

 ```
 [